Modern Slavery Act Transparency Statement

 Hudson has established a Compensation Committee, which meets as needed to (i) oversee Hudson’s overall compensation philosophy, policies and programs; (ii) administer and make recommendations with respect to Hudson’s incentive compensation; (iii) oversee the evaluation and compensation or other incentive arrangements of executive officers; and (iv) approve, and amend or modify, the terms of any compensation plans as appropriate.
 A member of the HAUK Board is also a member of the Hudson Compensation Committee.

 The Hudson Compensation Committee has overall responsibility for defining, approving and overseeing Hudson’s remuneration policy.
-The HAUK Board confirms the applicability of Hudson’s remuneration policy for HAUK.
+A subset of the HAUK Board confirms the applicability of Hudson’s remuneration policy for HAUK.

 Key Characteristics of Remuneration Policy and Practices

-Remuneration consists of fixed and variable components which is designed to be consistent with and promote effective risk management, and not encourage risk-taking that is inconsistent with the risk profile of the Firm.
-The fixed component must represent a sufficiently high proportion of total remuneration to enable the operation of a fully flexible policy on variable remuneration, including the possibility of paying no variable remuneration component.
+Remuneration consists of fixed and variable components which is designed to be consistent with and promote effective risk management and does not encourage risk-taking that is inconsistent with the risk profile of the Firm.
+HAUK endeavors that the fixed component should represent a sufficiently high proportion of total remuneration to enable the operation of a fully flexible policy on variable remuneration, including the possibility of paying no variable remuneration component.

-Fixed remuneration is comprised of salary and benefits (including pension contributions, medical cover and life assurance) and is based on an individual’s role and professional experience and organizational responsibility.
-Fixed remuneration is permanent, pre-determined, non-discretionary, non-revocable and not dependent on performance.
+Fixed remuneration is comprised of salary and benefits (including pension contributions, medical cover and life assurance) and is based on an individual’s role, professional experience and organizational responsibility.
+Fixed remuneration in the form of salary is reviewed annually.
+Monthly salary payments are non-discretionary, non-revocable and not dependent on performance.

 Other variable remuneration includes sign-on bonuses, retention bonuses and severance pay.